-U.S. EPA, OSWER, Office of Emergency and Remedial Response, Washington, DC, October 1992
+U.S. EPA, OSWER, Office of Emergency and Remedial Response, Washington, DC, Oct.
+1992, 9 pp. EPA/540/S-92/009

-EPA/540/S-92/009, 9 pp.

 This bulletin lists soil, water, and contaminant data elements needed to evaluate the potential applicability of technologies for treating contaminated soil and water.
 It emphasizes the physical, chemical, soil, and water characteristics for which observations and measurements should be compiled.